pps43/pps43.github.io/content/posts/using_physx_scenequery.md

 |eSTATIC_AABB_TREE|Based on grid and tree.
 Incremental rebuild when changed, unless by force.
 Choose this if frequently add/remove geometry, at the cost of higher memory|

-# More on `prefilter` and `postfilter`
+# More on Filtering

-To make `prefilter` works, there are 3 steps.
+To make custom filtering logic works, there are 3 steps.

-- first attach data (`PxFilterData`) for on shape.
-It has four 32bit words to hold custom data, e.g., use `word0` as layer of this shape.
+## Attach data for filtering on the shape
+Attach `PxFilterData` to each shape.
+It has four 32bit words to hold custom data, e.g., we use `word0` as layer of this shape.
 Here is an example:

 ```cpp
 PxShape* shape = PxRigidActorExt::createExclusiveShape(*pxActor, PxBoxGeometry(extV), *pxMaterial);
 PxFilterData queryFilter;